-The popular printed Palisade Historic Walking Tour brochure is now available as an e-Book!
+The popular printed Palisade Historic Walking Tour brochure has been updated and is also available as an e-Book.
 Simply go to Kindle Books and use your Amazon account to download it to your tablet or cell phone.
 The cost is $2.99 and proceeds benefit the Palisade Historical Society.

 This project was inspired by historical Society member and volunteer Gayle Madden who has worked tirelessly on a number of Historical Society projects.
 Kent Brown, author of several e-Books, including Palisade, Colorado (2016) Hints for the Hurrying Traveler, volunteered his knowledge and electronic publishing skills to make the brochure a reality.